pri682/bRUSH/README.md

 Well...
 According to a recent research, About 45% of students world wide report wishing they had more opportunities to express themselves creatively or artistically but can't.
 It was also found that 80% of people believe unlocking creativity is critical to economic growth.
 [1]

 Our platform is just the place to do so.
-People of all ages could take their very own twist at our random sketch prompts, and truly express themselves in them.
+People of all ages could take their very own twist at our random bRUSH prompts, and truly express themselves in them.
 While the app aims to be fun and easy going, it also enables those students craving to express themselves the platform to do so, without being jujged.

-Sketch!
+bRUSH!
 Aims to connect people, unlock creative thinking, and bring more color to the world (literally).